vacu9708/WHO-AM-I/Diary at work/3. 2024.2/readme.md

 ## 2.1
 - Studied hashmap chaining
-- Studied u-boot(How to add and delete a custom U_BOOT_CMD, LD script)
+- Added and deleted a custom U_BOOT_CMD
 ## 2.2
 - Studied hashmap open addressing
 - Studied LD script
 ## 2.5
 - Studied the overall outline of Video compression
-- Studied u-boot(Controlling GPIOs in u-boot by modifying the u-boot source code(Using the functions of GPIO device driver))
+- Controlled GPIOs in u-boot by modifying the u-boot source code(Using the functions of GPIO device driver))
 ## 2.6
 - Studied bit manipulation, pthread, thread synchronization
-- Studied u-boot(Controlling GPIOs in u-boot by modifying the u-boot source code(Using the memory-mapped I/O)
+- Controlled GPIOs in u-boot by modifying the u-boot source code(Using the memory-mapped I/O)
+## 2.7
+- Studied how to build image, zimage, uimage and boot them in the target board
+## 2.8
+- Built image, zimage, uimage and booted them in the target board